Updated: Aug 19

 Recommendation: Registrable offences should include:

--any sexual offence involving children, dependents and categories of vulnerable populations (e.g. the elderly, persons living with disabilities).
-This would include the use and dissemination of child pornography and dissemination of any pornographic materials to children.
+any sexual offence involving children, dependents and categories of vulnerable populations (e.g. the elderly, persons living with disabilities).
+This would include the use and dissemination of child pornography and dissemination of any pornographic materials to children;

 All registrable offences should be specifically enumerated in a schedule to the Act.

 3. Entry and duration on the Register: The process of determining presence on the Register should be a judicial one and undertaken at the time of sentencing.
 This case by case consideration is preferred over the current proposal to treat all classes of sexual offenders in the same manner.
-This ‘same treatment’ approach and removal of judicial discretion has been recognized as a violation of the right to protection of the law by the CCJ in relation to the mandatory death penalty in Barbados.
+This ‘same treatment’ approach and removal of judicial discretion has been recognised as a violation of the right to protection of the law by the CCJ in relation to the mandatory death penalty in Barbados.
 In similar fashion, mandatory entry onto a sex offender’s registry deprives the court of the opportunity to exercise the judicial function of tailoring the response to fit the circumstances and the crime.

 Recommendation: The Amendment should elaborate the factors to be considered in the determination of entry on the register by a judicial officer.
 This should include the use of a risk assessment undertaken by the relevant professionals.This risk assessment should also be the basis for the development of a mandatory gender-responsive psycho-educational intervention to be delivered during the period of incarceration.The Act should give the court the power to order such interventions (as it has under the Domestic Violence Act).
 The determination of the duration of time on the register should be seen as a second stage and undertaken at a time proximate to release from incarceration.